Norma Redpath: Career

 In 1962 she pursued her studies at the Accademia di Belle Arti di Brera in Milan, northern Italy, where she would later make a base as she travelled frequently back and forth between Italy and Australia.
 Sculptures cast there formed the basis of her Gallery A exhibition in Melbourne the following year.
 One of the sculptures was awarded her second Mildara Prize for Sculpture in 1964, and in 1966 she won the Transfield Prize for Sculpture.

+In March 1964 because increasing work commitments in Milan meant she was unable to fully participate, Redpath resigned her membership of Centre Five.

-She wrote in her diary in 1965, "To relate sculpture to architecture is a special problem and a great challenge, there is a need to retain the truth of a creative work of art at the same time relating it to special architectural needs..."
+Redpath wrote in her diary in 1965, "To relate sculpture to architecture is a special problem and a great challenge, there is a need to retain the truth of a creative work of art at the same time relating it to special architectural needs..."

 In 1968 she returned to Melbourne, establishing her second studio, in the inner-city suburb of Parkville, where she worked on a number of major commissions.

 In 1974, while again in Italy, Redpath married Antonio de Altamer, an Italian naval architect.
 The worked together to refine the technical procedures of the Fonderia Artistica Battaglia and other foundries in the next decade.
 From the late 1970s she ceased studio work, instead describing her sculptural ideas in a manuscript, Ideas and Images.

 From 1974 to 1985 she lived and worked alternately in her Milanese studio and Melbourne, and from 1985 she returned to Australia with her husband and set up her third Australian sculpture studio, this time in Carlton.
 Her last show was at the Heide Museum of Modern Art, in 2000.